 Figure 8.
 Tracing results using initial parallel velocities.
 Individual lines show the paths of particles from each measurement bin.
-Colors indicate the fate of oxygen ion: Blue indicate that they will return back to magnetosphere (mostly plasma sheet), red color indicate ions ending up in the solar wind, black indicate ions escaping into the dayside magnetosheath.
-Different panels represent cases for different starting velocities: The top panel shows results using average velocities, middle panel shows results using lower standard deviation velocities and the bottom panel shows results using upper standard deviation velocities.
+Colors indicate the fate of oxygen ions: blue indicates that they will return to the magnetosphere (mostly plasma sheet), red indicates ions ending up in the solar wind, and black indicates ions escaping into the dayside magnetosheath.
+Different panels represent cases for different starting velocities: (a) shows results using average velocities, (b) shows results using lower standard deviation velocities and (c) shows results using upper standard deviation velocities.

 Figure 9.
 The figure depicts the results of tracing for each starting bin.
 The different panels show various starting parallel velocities.
-Cases for the starting parallel velocities form left to right are: average parallel velocity, lower standard deviation parallel velocity and upper standard deviation parallel velocity.
-Transparent colours represent the bins with less than 30 minutes of EDI measurement.
+Cases for the starting parallel velocities from (a) to (c) are average parallel velocity, lower standard deviation parallel velocity and upper standard deviation parallel velocity.
+Transparent colors represent the bins with less than 30 min of EDI measurement.

+Table 2.
+Estimated fate of oxygen ions expressed as percentages of outflow flux. Φ represents the flux, and subscripts ms, sw and ps represent magnetosheath, solar wind and plasma sheet, respectively. σ{par} represents the standard deviation of the parallel initial velocities.

+$\langle v{\rm par} \rangle$ $\langle v{\rm par} \rangle - \sigma{\rm par}$ $\langle v{\rm par} \rangle + \sigma{\rm par}$

+Φ {ms} 18 % 15 % 19 %

+Φ{sw} 50% 37 % 63 %

+Φ{ps} 31 % 48 % 18 %

+eventually lost through plasmoid ejections, through the magnetopause and through other loss processes.
-A1-A3).
-The results of the tracing for different storm conditions are given in Figure 10.
-As seen from this figure the results are highly dependent on storm conditions.
-The gaps for active and quiet conditions would probably favour capture, since for moderate storm conditions this regions bins all show capture, but it would only change results by a couple of percent, due to the lower fluxes in those bins (See figure 7).
-The most interesting case is the tracing during active storm conditions, because most

-5 of the outflowing oxygen flux gets convected into the plasma sheet.
-During strong storms, both parallel velocity and convection velocities increase, but the increase in convection is stronger, causing a larger flux of oxygen ions into plasma sheet.
+We also present the resulting oxygen outflow for different storm conditions, using the Dst index as a proxy for storm conditions.
+For quiet conditions we used positive Dst values, for moderate storm conditions we used Dst values between 0 and $-20 \,\text{nT}$, and for active storm conditions we used Dst values below -20 nT.
+For quiet and active storm conditions for nightside measurement bins $(X{\text{GSM}} \leq -1 R{\text{E}})$ the coverage is rather poor, but this is not a major problem, since the oxygen fluxes are rather low under these conditions, thus not affecting the overall results significantly.
+The threshold for active storm conditions might seem a bit high, but for a lower threshold we have a much smaller dataset and a lot more data gaps (see Appendix Figs. A1-A3).
+The results of the tracing for different storm conditions are given in Fig. 10.
+As seen from this figure, the results are highly dependent on storm conditions.
+The gaps for active and quiet conditions would probably favor capture, since for moderate storm conditions this region bins all show capture, but it would only change results by a couple of percent, due to the lower fluxes in those bins (see Fig. 7).
+The most interesting case is the tracing during active storm conditions, because most of the outflowing oxygen flux gets convected into the plasma sheet.
+During strong storms, both parallel velocity and convection velocities increase, but the increase in convection is stronger, causing a larger flux of oxygen ions into the plasma sheet.
 The outflowing O+ ions are deposited closer to Earth, for storm geomagnetic conditions.
-In figure 11 we show the results of the tracing in starting bins in the same way as in figure 9, but for various geomagnetic conditions.
-The estimated percentages of fate of oxygen flux for various Dst conditions are given in table 3.
+In Fig. 11 we show the results of the tracing in starting bins in the same way as in Fig. 9, but for various geomagnetic conditions.
+The estimated percentages of the fate of oxygen flux for various Dst conditions are given in Table 3.

-10 5 Discussion
+5 Discussion